ellarcastelloe/bound_systems/README.md

 # The Boundness Method - documentation, catalogs of bound systems, and code

-This repository contains code to test for gravitational boundness and calculate virialization state metrics for bound systems, as well as catalogs of bound systems for RESOLVE, ECO, and mock catalogs and documentation on the boundness method and virialization state metrics used.
+Most galaxy group finders identify "settled" groups that share a single dark matter halo and miss groups like our own Local Group that are gravitationally bound but do not yet share a common halo.
+The boundness method identifies bound multi-group systems consisting of multiple settled groups that are gravitationally bound.
+The boundness method allows us to identify "proto-groups"  in the early formation stages, as well as "Local Group analogues" that are similar to our own galaxy group.
+Identifying bound multi-group systems enables comparisons between groups in different formation stages and allows us to study  groups like our own are in the Universe.

-The boundness method can be used to identify systems of galaxies containing multiple "settled" groups that share a common dark matter halo.
-Bound systems include "Local Group analogues" that are similar to our own galaxy group, as well as low-mass proto-groups that are in early formation stages.
+This repository contains code to test for gravitational boundness and calculate virialization state metrics for bound systems, as well as  documentation on the boundness method and virialization state metrics used.

 # Using Catalogs of Bound Systems
 <details>